nxt3d/ecs/README.md

 **Version:** 0.2.1-beta
 **Status:** Beta - Deployed on Sepolia

-**ECS V2** is a simplified, decentralized registry for "known" credential resolvers.
-Entities can register a unique namespace (e.g., `my-service.ecs.eth`) and point it to a standard ENS resolver that serves credential data.
+**ECS V2** is a decentralized registry of Smart Credentials—verifiable onchain or offchain data about any identity.
+Smart Credentials are implemented as Extended Resolvers.
+ECS supports both public and privacy-preserving credentials using Zero Knowledge Proofs (ZKPs), enabling users to prove attributes without revealing underlying data.

-ECS V2 is built to be fully compatible with the [ENS Hooks standard](https://github.com/nxt3d/ensips/blob/hooks/ensips/hooks.md), enabling ENS names to "jump" to these known resolvers to securely resolve onchain or offchain records.
+Entities can register a unique namespace (e.g., `my-service.ecs.eth`) and point it to their Smart Credential (Extended Resolver).
+ECS is built to be fully compatible with the [ENS Hooks standard](https://github.com/nxt3d/ensips/blob/hooks/ensips/hooks.md), enabling ENS names to securely resolve Smart Credentials.

 ## Installation